What Is Diabetic Neuropathy? How To Live With Diabetic Neuropathy?

 - You can no longer tell when your glucose level is low.

 If you have any of these symptoms, visit your doctor.
 Prescription medicines can help ease your pain, but this condition does not have a permanent solution as of yet.
 Damaged nerves cannot regain their original form since your body has no such mechanism to repair such nerve tissues.
+For frequent urination or incontinence, a temporary solution can be women’s pads or men’s external catheter kit.
 However, it is still vital that you get your diabetic neuropathy treatment done in time.

 How to manage your symptoms: